ACT Branch Management Committee 2020

 General Committee Members

 I have experience across project management, program management, ministerial correspondence and policy coordination.
-Most recently, working as a Senior Programme Officer on the Department of Human Services’ Remote Servicing Strategy.
+Most recently, working as a Senior Program Officer on the Department of Human Services’ Remote Servicing Strategy.
 Prior to this, I worked under the department’s financial capability agreement with the Australian Securities and Investment Commission.
 I hold a Bachelor of Writing; a Postgraduate Certificate in Policy and Applied Social Research; and a Master of Social Work.

 I hold a Bachelor of Social Work (Hons) from University of New South Wales and a PhD from Curtin University.